isabella232/website-27/docs/reference/all/source/includes/_commands_controller_info.md

 ```

 Controller gps info.<br/>
-This command should be sent on a non acknowledged buffer if it is sent periodically,<br/>
-and on an acknowledged buffer otherwise.<br/>
+This command is not acknowledged by the drone.<br/>

 * latitude (double): Latitude of the controller (in deg)<br/>